Earl Ankrah: Career

+Interviews

+Earl in his Broadcast-Journalism career, has conducted some of the most sought after interviews in Ghana, Africa and the world, with personalities including politicians, sports and entertainment icons.
+In Ghana, he's done interviews with former President John Kufuor, previously Vice President and now President John Dramani Mahama and other top-level politicians, including Ministers of State, Members of Parliament, Ambassadors, High Commissioners and Diplomats.
+He's hosted coaches and players of the national football team of Ghana, ‘The Black Stars’; finalists and crown bearers of the Miss Ghana, Miss Universe-Ghana and Miss Malaika Ghana beauty pageants.
+His interviews on the African continent include that with Meiway, Manu Dibango, Lucky Dube, Youssou N'Dour, Osibisa, Arrow (South American calypso legend), and Godfrey Moloy (Godfather of Soweto).
+Earl has also hosted globally known faces including Reverend Jesse Jackson and Sir Roger Moore (James Bond) among others.

 Advocacy

-Given his journalism background, Earl Ankrah is drawn to a varied number of interests that he advocates public and government attention for.
-He is an advocate for women’s and children’s rights, through works at Ghana’s Ministry of Employment and Labour Relations.
+Earl Ankrah is drawn to a varied number of interests that he advocates public and government attention for.
+He is an advocate for women's and children's rights, through works at Ghana's Ministry of Employment and Labour Relations.
+He believes women must strive to add value to their skills throughout their career lives as that is the surest way to enhance their financial status at the work place.
 He also promotes civil liberties, environmental protection concerns.
 He champions the need to exercise political neutrality in judgement and decision making.
-In 2020, he defended two high-level politicians of different political lineages: Information Minister, Kojo Oppong Nkrumah (of the New Patriotic Party) and Vice Presidential Candidate Professor Jane Naana Opoku Agyemang (of the National Democratic Congress), both of whom were former radio presenters, who moderated the 2012 Presidential Debate.
+In 2020, he defended two high-level politicians of different political lineages: former Information Minister, Kojo Oppong Nkrumah (of the New Patriotic Party) and Vice Presidential candidate, now Vice President, Professor Jane Naana Opoku Agyemang (of the National Democratic Congress), both of whom were former radio presenters, who moderated the 2012 presidential debate.
 They came under public backlash in 2020, for moderating the debate (back in 2012) whiles harboring political ambitions.
-Ankrah also advocates for the development of the arts in Ghana.
-He has called for the honoring of persons who have contributed to the growth of Hiplife music, one of whom is the CEO of Ohenemedia, Abraham Ohene Djan.
-Earl also promotes women's and children's rights, encourages creative photography and aesthetic architecture.
-Earl has previously managed and mentored some Ghanaian music heartthrobs, including Okyeame Kwame, Kontihene and Ded Buddy and among others.
+Earl has previously managed and mentored some Ghanaian music heartthrobs, including Okyeame Kwame, Kontihene, Ded Buddy among others.
 In year 2000, Ankrah led Akyeame to perform at the Apollo Theater and DAR Constitution Hall.